0u812/sbnw/readme.md

 # SBNW: A Network Viewer for SBML

 ## Introduction
-SBNW is a network viewer which supports autolayout of models and uses libSBML for reading/writing.
+SBNW is a network viewer which supports autolayout of reaction networks and uses libSBML for reading/writing models.

 ## Download